 IPA or isopropyl alcohol is a very useful alcohol component

 This secondary alcohol has many uses, but mainly is it utilized as a cleaning agent, known as industrial alcohol, isopropanol or IPA.
-IPA and acetone have great ability to dissolve or resolve themselves into other substances, and both smells pleasant.
-It dissolves in all oils and motor fuels including diesel.
-In view of this is it used as a component of gas-dryer (carburetor protection), i.e. it absorbs water and lowers the fuels freezing point but also resolves up and clean the fuel system from dirt.
-Like other alcohols is IPA bactericidal and are therefore suitable as an additive in diesel fuel, as this alcohol dissolves itself there.
+IPA and acetone have great ability to dissolve or resolve themselves into other substances and both smells pleasant.
+It dissolves in all oils, motor fuels including diesel because IPA has a longer carbon chain than regular lighter alcohols, therefore belong isopropyl and also isobutyl alcohol to the group ”heavy alcohols” - which dissolve fats well.
+In view of this is it used as a component of gas-dryer (carburetor protection), i.e. it absorbs water and lowers the fuels freezing point but also resolves coatings in the fuel system.
+Like other alcohols is IPA bactericidal (more then ethanol) and are therefore suitable as an additive in diesel fuel, as this alcohol dissolves itself there.
 Compared with ethanol is IPA worse to achieve a low freezing point, so in E85 makes it no use more than to reduce the opening-time, like acetone - but it is only because that E85 contains 15% gasoline.

 IPA can be more open time-reducing than acetone but it has been found that the temperature of the fuel plays a crucial role when using IPA.
 One can observe that the opening time reduces the warmer it gets and at a certain temperature, it is the amount of IPA that controls the opening time.
 IPA also works poorly with glycol additives regarding E85 and its formations with gasoline - but for petrol should it works well.